MoebiusThrip/historian/README.md

 - Feynman's method treats all phases equally.
 Really it is the difference in phase between histories that matters.
 The model presented here, however, treats phase 0 and phase 180 paths very differently.
 This is a noted conceptual mismatch.
 For instance, the distance from the source to the detector is an integer number of units, and might be biasing the results.
 A successful model should produce a center concentration no matter the distance to the detector.
 This is yet to be tested.

 - There is also a lack of direction in this model.
 Since each step is random, there is no pervading velocity.
 It effectively is a diffusion based model.
 There must be some contribution to the pervading direction from particles's velocity.
-If each random jag is an additive component to a path in a particular direction, instead of the full story, this might resolve the other two issues above as well.
-The question is how to combine the two components in a meaningful way.
+If each random jag is an additive component to a path in a particular direction, instead of the full story, this might resolve the other issues above as well.
+I suspect the path of minimum action provides the arbitrary additive constant needed to make the model phase symmetric.
+There are plans to test this in the next simulation.

 ### But what about tunneling?